h780/Churn_Prediction_Model_Logistic_Regression/README.md

 10. Feature Selection
    -> Barrier threshold selection
    -> RFE method
-11. Save the model in the form of a pickle file.
+11. Saving the model in the form of a pickle file.